 The rugby hub of Toulouse is also the home of Toulouse FC, whose Stadium is used for both codes.
 Set on an island west of the city centre, ‘Le Stadium’ was built for the World Cup of 1938 and hosted several games 60 years later, including Romania’s last-gasp win over England.

-Le Stadium and its surroundings have been upgraded and relandscaped to host Euro 2016.
-Regular hosts TFC (‘TéFéCé’) continued to use it through 2015-16 – as did multi-titled rugby club Stade toulousain for bigger Heineken Cup and Top 14 fixtures.
+Le Stadium and its surroundings were upgraded and relandscaped to host Euro 2016.
+Regular hosts TFC (‘TéFéCé’) continue to use it – as do multi-titled rugby club Stade toulousain for bigger Heineken Cup and Top 14 fixtures.

 This imbalance in profile between the local sports teams – TFC have only one French Cup to their name – points to football’s patchwork history here.
 Today’s Toulouse FC derive from Union Sportive Toulouse from the 1970s, themselves derived from the original TFC formed, like Le Stadium, on the eve of the 1938 World Cup.